nextcloud/documentation/developer_manual/bugtracker/triaging.rst

 To reproduce an issue, please refer to our testing documents: :doc:`../testing/index`

 If you can't reproduce an issue in a newer version of ownCloud, it is most likely fixed and can be closed.
 Comment that you failed to reproduce the problem, and if the reporter can confirm (or doesn't respond for a long time), you can close the issue.
+Also, be sure to add what exactly you tested with - the ownCloud Master or a branch (and if so, when), or did you use a release, and if so - what version?

 Finalizing and tagging
 ----------------------